SUBSCRIBE TO OUR FREE NEWSLETTER

 Daily news & progressive opinion—funded by the people, not the corporations—delivered straight to your inbox.

 The words are nice.
-But some environmentalists have seized on the hypocrisy of Obama's rhetoric, given that he recently gave the final go-ahead for Royal Dutch Shell to drill for Arctic offshore oil in the Chukchi Sea near Alaska.
+However, some environmentalists have seized on the hypocrisy of Obama's rhetoric, given that he recently gave the final go-ahead for Royal Dutch Shell to drill for Arctic offshore oil in the Chukchi Sea near Alaska.

 Indeed, the prospect of drilling in the Arctic while promoting the need to protect it is "like shooting rhinos to save them," Ben Schreiber, climate and energy program director at Friends of the Earth, told the Huffington Post's Kate Sheppard.

-"The bottom line is that there is no room for Arctic oil in a climate safe world," OCI's Hannah McKinnon wrote.
+"The bottom line is that there is no room for Arctic oil in a climate-safe world," OCI's Hannah McKinnon wrote.
 "By allowing Shell to drill in the U.S. offshore Arctic Ocean, the Obama Administration is ignoring the world's best scientists, as well as millions of concerned citizens in North America and beyond."

 Bloombergreported Friday that "Obama's trip has prompted concern among Alaska politicians that he may announce new executive actions on climate change while in the state."